 “If you’re not growing, you’re dying.”

-How many times have you heard that phrase, or something like it, when it comes to your running business.
-You probably feel a certain pressure to be growing, right? to be growing quickly, to be growing big.
+How many times have you heard that phrase, or something like it, when it comes to MSP business models.
+You probably feel a certain pressure to be growing, right?
+To be growing quickly, to be growing big.
 That’s the conventional wisdom on what to do.

 On the flip side, you’ll often hear the term “lifestyle business” bandied about.
-And it’s often used a bit dismissively, implying that the owner isn’t really serious about success.
+And it’s frequently used a bit dismissively, implying that the owner isn’t really serious about success.

 But how big do you really need to be?
-Is constant growth always best?
-Or even necessary?
+Is constant growth always the best?
+Or even necessary for MSP business models?

 David Pence is the CEO of Acumen IT based in South Carolina, and he has an interesting take on this question.
-Later in the show, I talk to him about his epiphany moment and how it led him to make some uncommon choices in his managed services business.
+I talk to him about his epiphany moment and how it led him to make some uncommon choices in his managed services business.